-In these few days we’ve had nothing but sunshine, in Livingstone it was hot, we even jumped into the pool at our hostel.
+We stayed in Zambia in may 2017, in this time we’ve had nothing but sunshine, in Livingstone it was hot, we even jumped into the pool at our hostel.
 In Lusaka it was a little cooler but still warm enough to sweat your pants off.

 The rest of the country we’ve only experienced from the train but there was a warm breeze and a cloudless sky all the way to the north border, which gave us some pretty amazing pictures…